 Want the full on Santa weekend experience but don’t want to have to travel all the way to Lapland to do it?
 Scotland is a great place to start.
 We knew we wanted to take Piper to visit Santa but December is such a busy time for us, we couldn’t spare the time it would take to fly somewhere so when we found a Santa weekend at the Macdonald Hotel in Aviemore it seemed like the perfect solution.

-They offer great value 3-night weekend breaks in December with everything xmassy thrown, it came to around £600 for the 3 of us.
+They offer great value 3-night Aviemore Santa weekend breaks in December with everything xmassy thrown in.
+It came to around £600 for the 3 of us.
 But was it as good as promised?
 Read on to find out what we thought.

-Top Tip: Try to book your evening meals at about half five – six, that way you have a chance of the kids eating and having a quiet chat before the evening entertainment begins.
+Top Tip: Try to book your evening meals at about half five or six.
+That way you have a chance of the kids eating and having a quiet chat before the evening entertainment begins.

-It was a 7-hour drive for us up to Aviemore and unfortunately we got stuck in traffic so didn’t arrive till half six so it was a pretty manic rush to get checked in and receive our all-important wristbands – not quite the relaxed visit to the elf post office whilst sipping the promised hot choc, munching on mince pies we had been promised but at least Piper got to post her letter and have her first elf encounter.
+It was a 7-hour drive for us up to Aviemore and unfortunately we got stuck in traffic so didn’t arrive till half six.
+It was a pretty manic rush to get checked in and receive our all-important wristbands.
+Not quite the relaxed visit to the elf post office whilst sipping the promised hot choc, munching on mince pies we had been promised.
+But at least Piper got to post her letter and have her first elf encounter.

 Something the resort has got right is the evening entertainment.
-All evening meals are included in the price and you eat in the huge Osprey Arena with all the other guests – a few minutes’ walk from the hotel.
-The first night was a Street Food style buffet, with loads of food stalls set around the arena with delicious food from around the world.
+All evening meals are included in the price and you eat in the huge Osprey Arena with all the other guests.
+It’s a few minutes’ walk from the hotel.
+The first night was a Street Food style buffet, with loads of food stalls set around the arena.
+All with delicious food from around the world.